0x.tools

 FAQ

-How is the 0x.tools toolset licensed?
+How is 0x.tools licensed?

 What is the measurement overhead?